 “My farm is right here on my home.
 I raise my children right here,” says Janice Vickers.
 “Just like everybody else, I want to keep the environment clean and friendly and work for everybody.”

 Want to learn more about what farmers are doing to run sustainable farms?
 Check out Tim and Deena’s story.

 Meet the author, Tom Super, Senior Vice President of Communications at the National Chicken Council.

-Super brings 16 years of combined experience in strategic communications, public policy, politics and meat and poultry issues management to NCC’s senior management team.
+Super brings over 20 years of combined experience in strategic communications, public policy, politics and meat and poultry issues management to NCC’s senior management team.
 He is responsible for day-to-day media relations, media outreach, social media management and strategic communications planning to supplement the National Chicken Council’s legislative, regulatory and public affairs efforts.